AmCham President 2006 - 2012

 John Maxemchuk was the leading founding member and the first President of the American Chamber of Commerce in Moldova (AmCham Moldova).
 He was the driving force behind the establishment of AmCham.
 He served as President for six consecutive years, significantly contributing to the accomplishments and steady growth of AmCham.

 John Maxemchuk has been a leader in the business community in multiple private businesses and initiatives within Moldova and the USA.
 His main venture in Moldova was with Sun Communications, founded in 1993 and where John served as CEO, from 2003 through 2016.
-Sun Communications was the first foreign investment into post-independence Moldova and the first private telecommunications company.
-Sun Communications is one of the most recognizable brands in Moldova.
+Sun Communications represented the first foreign investment in post-independence Moldova and the first private telecommunications company.

 Over a period of more than 2 decades, Sun Communications has changed the media, telecommunications and overall business landscape with a long list of technological and media innovations and market-defining developments.
 Refusing to engage in cash-based business, bribery, tax evasion or other illicit business activities, Sun proved that it is possible to operate a clean and transparent business in Moldova while still generating shareholder and market value.